junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy/Rory make the decision to leave Doctor bc of Dean/Cas, importance of family (remember to mention Rory's dad Brian in early conversations, "Don't you have anyone waiting for you to come home" "My dad waters plants for us"), Dean/Cas decide to call Sam and reunite together bc of Amy/Rory

 Doctor/Cas: "see you next time, somewhere in the universe, some time in the future or past" "Look forward to it, Doctor" smile and wave goodbye

+Dean/Cas mutual confession: Dean's part enlightened by Amy from Chap.
+6, Dean start understand feeling (flashback a bit about post-purgatory, Dean topside first a few days, then Cas)

+Dean/Sam's part enlightened by Rory from Chap.
+7

 witty comments about how come the cheapest hotel sounds like 5-star penthouse; you can't live in anywhere too far away from any landscape in Manhattan (about where to deliver the book in timeline)